SanthoshKumar777/ML_PROJECT_TEMPLATE/README.md

 ####**Task** : Encode Categorical Features in oreder to train for ML model

-**types of Categorical Data:**
+**types of Categorical Data:**<br>
 1. binary features
-       2.  low- and high-cardinality nominal features
+2. low- and high-cardinality nominal feature
 3. low- and high-cardinality ordinal features
 4. cyclical features

 =====================================================